KirstyPringle/advocacy-for-sustainable-research/README.md

-# Greening Organisational Change: Advocacy for Institutional Environmental Sustainability
+# Advocacy for Sustainable Research

 This workbook was developed as an open training resource for researchers, research software engineers, and research technical professionals who want